amanvig1/website/content/post/03_mob_programming_and_rust.md

 # What is it?

-I see Mob Programming as an extension to [Pair Programming](https://en.wikipedia.org/wiki/Pair_programming) where two people work on the same code on the same computer - one *drives* the keyboard while the other *navigates* the driver.
+I see Mob Programming as an extension to [Pair Programming](https://en.wikipedia.org/wiki/Pair_programming) where two people work on the same code on the same computer — one *drives* the keyboard while the other *navigates* the driver.
 A *mob* is when you have three or more people working this way, each taking their turn to be the driver while the others navigate.

 Have you ever wanted to just think about what needs to be done and the code for it automagically gets written? [^1] Well, I have.
-In its ideal form, this is what pair/mob programming would do - the navigator(s) simply think about and express their idea of what needs to happen and the driver magically gets it done.
+In its ideal form, this is what pair/mob programming would do — navigator(s) simply think about and express their idea of what needs to happen and the driver magically gets it done.
 In the real world though, this does not happen.
 The driver may have other ideas, the navigator(s)' idea may not make sense, the driver may not (yet!) know how to do what the navigator needs and all the other problems that come with communication between humans.
-What ends up happening is a lot of discussion, a lot of learning, a lot of teaching and all in all good times.
+What ends up happening is a lot of discussion, a lot of learning, a lot of teaching and all in all, good times.

 # But why?